awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

 Based on the OpenAI gym framework, the following functions are used to interact with the gym:

-1. >`state, _, dones, info = env.reset()`
+1. > `state, _, dones, info = env.reset()`

 This function resets the environment.
 This is called when first creating the environment, and also at the end of each episode. 'state' provides the initial observations. 'info' provides information on the turn count and the health of each snake

 2. > `state, rewards, dones, info = env.step(actions)`

-This function executes one time step within the environment, based on the set of snake actions contained in `actions`
+This function executes one time step within the environment, based on the set of snake actions contained in `actions`.

-`actions` should be a numpy array of size `num_snakes` containing integers 0 to 3, to represent the desired action for each snake in the environment
+`actions` should be a numpy array of size `num_snakes` containing integers 0 to 3, to represent the desired action for each snake in the environment.

 `rewards` is a dictionary of reward values, keyed by the snake id.
-For example {'0': 45, '1': 37, '2': 60}
+For example {'0': 45, '1': 37, '2': 60}.

 `dones` is a dictionary of booleans indicating if each snake has died.
-Like rewards, the dictionary is keyed by snake ID, beginning at 0.
+Like rewards, the dictionary is keyed by snake id, beginning at 0.

-3. > env.render(mode="rgb_array")
+3. > `env.render(mode="rgb_array")`

 This function renders the environment based on its current state.

 `mode` can be `rbg_array`, `ascii`, `human`

 - `rbg_array` outputs an expanded numpy array that can be used for creating gifs
 - `ascii` outputs a text based representation that can be printed in the command prompt